 image via Chai and Home

 During services on Simchat Torah, the Torah scrolls are brought out from the ark and carried around they synagogue in seven circuits, or hakafot.
 As the scrolls make their way around the building, people laugh, dance, and wave brightly colored flags.
 Your family can make your own flags to hold and display during services or at a PJ Library event with friends.
 Decorate construction paper or felt with stamps, ink, and markers and attach to a popsicle stick, or follow this tutorial for something a little bit more formal.
-You can also download a printable flag kit here.

 Make a Special Treat